haskell/cabal/doc/cabal-package.rst

  local lib components that the given test stanza dependens on, and following a double dash, all options cabal would pass to ghc for a build.
-They are expected to output a newline-seperated list of generated modules which have been written to the targetdir.
+They are expected to output a newline-seperated list of generated modules which have been written to the targetdir (excepting, if written, the main module).
 This can be used for driving doctests and other discover-style tests generated from source code.